Callum-Mason/Leaning-React/Into to JSX/README.md

 ## `ReactDOM`.render() I

 Let’s examine the code that you just wrote.
-Start in previous.js, on line 5, all the way to the left.
+Start in previous.jsx, on line 5, all the way to the left.

 You can see something called `ReactDOM`.
 What’s that?